quicwg/quic-v2/draft-ietf-quic-v2.md

 discover QUIC support.
 As this mechanism does not currently distinguish between QUIC versions, HTTP servers that support multiple versions reduce the probability of incompatibility and the cost associated with QUIC version negotiation or TCP fallback.
 For example, an origin advertising support for "h3" in Alt-Svc SHOULD support QUIC version 1 as it was the original QUIC version used by HTTP/3 and therefore some clients will only support that version.

-Any QUIC endpoint that supports multiple versions MUST meet the minimum requirements described in {{QUIC-VN}} to prevent version downgrade attacks.
+Any QUIC endpoint that supports QUIC version 2 MUST meet the minimum requirements described in {{QUIC-VN}} to prevent version downgrade attacks.

-Note that version 2 meets that document's definition of a compatible version with version 1.
+Note that version 2 meets that document's definition of a compatible version with version 1, and version 1 is compatible with version 2.
 Therefore, servers can use compatible negotiation to switch a connection between the two versions.
 Endpoints that support both versions SHOULD support compatible version negotiation to avoid a round trip.

 ## Compatible Negotiation Requirements